 3. Stay Your Ass Out of Trouble

-I hated where I grew up and if you’re growing up poor, you might too.
+I hated where I grew up; if you’re poor, you might too.
 Do you know what I did as a kid?
 Sat in my room reading books and waiting to go to college.
 I didn’t blunt my misery with drugs or alcohol (I started doing that way later!).

 I didn’t deal with the tedious boredom of life in a go-nowhere town with wild friends doing things like shoplifting or breaking into cars.
 Nor did I hang out on the corner giving cops a reason to hassle me.